espocrm/documentation/docs/development/custom-buttons.md

 In a parameter `accessDataList` its possible to define rules that determine whether an action item is visible to a user.
 See the `module:utils~AccessDefs` JSDoc type in the [source file](https://github.com/espocrm/espocrm/blob/master/client/src/utils.js).

+Menu items defined in the `Global.json` file will be applied for all entity types.

 ### Handler class

 Create a file `client/custom/src/my-action-handler.js`: